 1.3 Use of Center equipment: Upon payment of the appropriate membership dues and equipment fees and satisfaction of the other membership requirements, senior, junior, coxswain, and coaching members may use Center equipment under the direction of the Maintenance and Safety Committee.

-1.4 Storage of personal rowing or boating items at the Center facility: The Board may impose storage fees fix personal rowing and boating items.
+1.4 Storage of personal rowing or boating items at the Center facility: The Board may impose storage fees for personal rowing and boating items.
 Subject to approval by the Board, members may store these personal items at the Center facility.
 The Center is not liable for personal items stored at the Center facility.
 The Center reserves the right to sell personal items stored at the Center facility to recover the cost of unpaid dues if the owner of said items is in arrears by one year or more in payment of the storage fees.
 The Board must notify the owner of the sale in writing at least one month prior to sale of the items.

 SECTION 4.
 DUES AND FEES